Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • According to Section 53 of the Companies Act of 2013, share certificates must be handed over within 2 months of the date of allotment

-• If shareholders surrender their allotted letters, the company should send their share certificates to them via a registered post.
-This is one of the important mandatory compliance for private limited companies.
+• If shareholders surrender their allotted letters, the company should send their share certificates to them via registered post.
+This is an important mandatory compliance for private limited companies, particularly in the context of pvt ltd company registration.

 3. Appointment of Auditors